Learn how to find a coursework scholarship, prepare and submit an application, and accept an offered scholarship.

 If you are offered a scholarship, you will be sent an email to your RMIT student account.
 This offer will included a deadline to accept by, so it is important that you check your emails regularly if you are waiting for a scholarship outcome.
 Only successful candidates are contacted.

 You must accept the terms and conditions attached to your scholarship.
 These may impact on your capacity to study part-time, change programs, fail subjects, defer or take a leave of absence.
-Please review the terms and conditions associated with your scholarship prior to accepting your provisional scholarship offer.
+Please review the terms and conditions (pdf, 698KB) associated with your scholarship prior to accepting your provisional scholarship offer.

 Your offer letter will advise you how and by what date to accept a scholarship offer – generally, this is completed through Enrolment Online.